Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

 This period will be an emotional rollercoaster.

-If you’re quitting a lucrative job, you’ll go through phases of feeling freed and liberated, and phases of feeling like you’ve made the most stupid decision ever made by a human.
+If you’re quitting a lucrative job, you’ll go through phases of feeling freed and liberated, and phases of feeling like you’ve made the most stupid decision ever.

 If your family and friends are supportive, you may well alternate between feeling validated and being terrified of letting them down.